-- 2. Slide the SIM out of it's holder as shown in Figure 3. - 3.
-Carefully lift the SIM out of the phone. - 4.
-To replace, slide the SIM into the holder, ensuring the keyed corner of the SIM aligns with the notch molded into the holder. - 5.
+- 2. Slide the SIM latch away from the SIM to unlock as shown in Figure 3. - 3.
+Carefully lift the SIM from its contacts. - 4.
+To replace, insert the SIM into the holder, ensuring the keyed corner of the SIM aligns with the notch molded into the holder. - 5.
+Slide the SIM holder over the SIM to lock. - 6.
 Replace the battery and battery door as described in the procedures.